 Thames Lido, Reading

 It’s old school glamour personified.
 The Edwardian Thames Lido in King’s Meadow Reading is seriously fancy schmancy.
-Open to members and non-members (kids can use the pool Mon-Fri, 2pm-4pm).
 When it’s this scorchio, the lido is super busy so it’s worth booking a Swim Package which includes a meal in the seriously.
 No balls or bombing, but a quality pool for a dip with very low levels of chlorine.
-The lido reopens on Tue 21 Jul to members only.
-The rest of us will have to wait a little longer, or watch with envy from the restaurant.
+The pool is open to members only right now.
+The rest of us will have to wait until the 21 Jun, or watch with envy from the restaurant.

 Wycombe Rye Lido, High Wycombe

 For peeps living in Maidenhead and Windsor, Wycombe Rye Lido is probably your closest al fresco outdoor pool.
-The lido, a 33m x 12.5m pool, reopens on Fri 17 Jul for adult lane swimmers only.
+The lido, a 33m x 12.5m pool and is open all year round.
 You need to book and pay online in advance and you’ve got 50 minutes to waft about in the heated pool.
 It’s not quite the summer cool off you may have planned but dive in the water’s lovely.

 Cliveden Spa, Cliveden House Hotel, Taplow

 For a bit more refinement sans the offspring, strip like a Sixties show girl and loaf in luxury at Cliveden Spa.
 The Grade II listed pool is a stunner and the scene of Christine Keeler and John Profumo’s scandalous heavy petting.
-Enjoy the pretty garden from Your sun lounger and a sedate dip to cool off when you’re feeling hot hot hot.
-Right now the pool is only open to hotel guests.
-So if you fancy a dip in this show stopper, you’ll need to plash some cash and get a room.
+Book a spa day and enjoy a well-deserved pamper, the pretty garden view from your sun lounger and a sedate dip to cool off when you’re feeling hot hot hot.

 Bray Lake Watersports, Bray